-Everyday Math student journals, Student Reference Book, Study Links, tool kits, and other math manipulatives as needed comprise the list of materials.
+Math in Focus textbook, Math in Focus student workbook, tool kits, and other math manipulatives as needed comprise the list of materials.

-Formal and informal assessment tools include teacher observation, daily journal work, student self-assessment, and periodic progress checks in the Everyday Math program.
+Formal and informal assessment tools include teacher observation, daily journal work, student self-assessment, and periodic progress checks in the Math in Focus program.